zweily/copilot-api/README.md

 A reverse-engineered proxy for the GitHub Copilot API that exposes it as an OpenAI and Anthropic compatible service.
 This allows you to use GitHub Copilot with any tool that supports the OpenAI Chat Completions API or the Anthropic Messages API, including to power [Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview).

+### New Features

+- **Copilot Usage Viewer**: Integrated web interface to view your GitHub Copilot usage statistics and quota information
+- **Token Display**: View the current Copilot token being used by the API
+- **Real-time Monitoring**: Track your usage and remaining quotas in real-time

 ## Demo

 https://github.com/user-attachments/assets/7654b383-669d-4eb9-b23c-06d7aefee8c5